-Our pastor since 2015, Fr.
-Ray describes himself as a “local” boy who was born and raised in Rodeo, California.
-He was ordained in 1979, the same year that St. Joan of Arc Parish was founded.
-During his 36 years as a priest, he has served at many parishes throughout the Diocese of Oakland, both as a Parochial Vicar and as a Pastor.
-He also served as Director of Vocations and Vicar for Priests.
-Most recently, he was the Pastor of Cathedral of Christ the Light.
+Fr.
+Ray has been the Pastor of St. Joan since 2015.
+He was ordained in 1979, the same year that our Parish was founded.
+He has served at many parishes throughout the Diocese of Oakland, both as a Parochial Vicar and as a Pastor.
+He also served as Director of Vocations and Vicar for Priests, as well as serving on many diocesan advisory boards.